snpscrn/sdk-ios/README.md

 ```

 The SnapscreenSnapViewController will send callbacks to the delegate you pass and you are responsible for dismissing the ViewController once it's no longer needed.
 The ViewController does not dismiss itself in any situation.
 The **SnapscreenSearchResult** you receive from the delegate callback will have the advertisementSearchResult set when the search is successful.

+## Displaying and Selecting Snap Results

+When snapping returns more than a single snap result and the user has multiple results to choose from, the **SnapscreenSnapResultsViewController** is automatically pushed onto the navigation stack.
+You can pass an optional resultsDelegate when instantiating the SnapViewController (see above) that implements the **SnapscreenSnapResultsViewControllerDelegate** protocol to control and customize how the results are displayed.
+This is optional and SnapscreenKit provides a default implementation.
+The **SnapscreenSnapResultsViewControllerDelegate** provides you with a callback that delivers the result entry that the user selected.

 ## Web Search